MicrosoftDocs/visualstudio-docs/docs/containers/view-and-diagnose-containers.md

 ## Attach the debugger to a process

-You can attach the debugger to a process that is running in the container by using the **Attach to Process** button.
+You can attach the debugger to a process that is running in the container by using the **Attach to Process** button on the Containers window toolbar.
 When you use this button, the **Attach to Process** dialog appears and shows the available processes that are running in the container.

 ![Screenshot of Attach to Process dialog box](media/view-and-diagnose-containers/containers-attach-to-process.jpg)

 You can attach to managed processes in the container.

-You can choose a different container using the **Find** button.
+To look for a process in another container, use the **Find** button and select another container on the **Select Docker Container** dialog.

 ## Viewing images